devops329/devops/instruction/deliverable3UnitTesting/deliverable3UnitTesting.md

 ## Executing tests in the workflow

 Running the linter is fine, but what we really want to do is run our tests.
 This is complicated by the fact that we didn't mock out the database calls, and therefore your tests need a database to run against.
 You could go back and mock out the database calls.
 Doing so would make your tests faster, but would also remove a crucial integration test that represents a significant piece of what the service is doing.
-Additionally, creating a mock of the database would create a lot of testing code to maintain.
+Additionally, mocking the database would create a lot of testing code to maintain.

 So instead let's have GitHub Actions run with an instance of MySQL already running on it.